adl5423/shrimpl-language/README.md

 * Per‑endpoint **JSON Schema validation** and automatic input sanitization.
 * An optional **static type checker** driven by config‑based annotations.
 * A small **lockfile** (`shrimpl.lock`) capturing version and hash information.
+* A **SQLite‑backed ORM** that turns `model` declarations into real tables in `shrimpl.db`, plus Shrimpl built‑ins for inserts and lookups.
+* A more robust **editor experience**: a bundled `shrimpl-lsp` in the official VS Code extension, with auto‑selected binaries per platform and a simple `shrimpl.lsp.path` override.

-The goal is to keep Shrimpl simple enough for kids and beginners, while gradually introducing real‑world concepts like APIs, authentication, validation, and types.
+The goal is to keep Shrimpl simple enough for kids and beginners, while gradually introducing real‑world concepts like APIs, authentication, validation, persistence, and types.

 ---